andras204/SebLague-Chess-Challenge-Entry/README.md

 - move closer to enemy king
 - move closer to enemy piece

-## optional goals
+## TODO
-- [ ] add a common opening
-  - [ ] choose which opening
-  - [ ] change depending on played color
-  - [ ] detect and defend against common openings
+- [ ] priority function for bishops
-- [ ] add defense to priority system
+- [ ] normalize all priority values
-  - [ ] detect if about to get checked
+- [ ] add weights to normalized priorities
-  - [ ] prioritize clearing the check
-  - [ ] don't move to where enemy pieces can attack
+- [ ] use machine learning to find an optimal set of weights